Pages in Application information

 Licensing Application Advice Service

-Licensing now offers a chargeable application advice service that is aimed at supporting your licensing application(s), by offering bespoke advice, training or support for a vast array of licensing relating matters.
+Licensing can offer a chargeable application advice service that is aimed at supporting your licensing application(s), by offering bespoke advice, training or support for a vast array of licensing relating matters.
 The aim is to help you to anticipate and fix any problems which may arise during the application process.
 However, (if applicable) our advice cannot prejudge the outcome of the licensing application, especially if representations are received and a hearing takes place before the Licensing Sub-Committee.

 Further information can be found on our Advice Service Webpage.